Sue Ieraci: Career

 Ieraci has spent a career of more than 35 years in public hospitals in the South West of Sydney which are working-class areas with lots of migrants.
 Her career has included periods of management, committees, policy development, medical regulation and health systems consultancy.
 Increasingly her focus is on human relationships within the health care system, but she has always maintained a clinical role.
 During her career she has spent 25 years as an emergency medicine specialist.

 In 2010 - 2011 she sat on the NSW board of the Australian Health Practitioner Regulation Agency (AHPRA), and from 2010 - 2012 was the Ministerial appointee to the Medical Council of NSW.

 She now works in Emergency Telemedicine, providing care to a wide range of patients including people in remote areas and in nursing homes.

 Significance in the national health debate

 The Herald Sun has called Ieraci a "leading Australian doctor" and she has been called upon by the national media as a commentator on anti-vax topics, by newspapers and national radio to discuss hospital staffing crises, and by other media to give her opinion on alternative health influence.
-She has published over 13 academic papers primarily dealing with issues facing Australian hospitals and ED's.
+She has published more than 13 academic papers primarily dealing with issues facing Australian hospitals and ED's.

 In 2007 she gave evidence to the NSW Government's Joint Select Committee on the Royal North Shore Hospital (The Nile Inquiry).
 In 2015, she appeared in front of a Federal Parliamentary Committee in her capacity as a medical practitioner in support of the Social Services Legislation Amendment (No Jab, No Pay) Bill 2015.